 The Foundation records a liability for accrued and unused vacation of its employees.
-The balances in accrued and unused vacation totaled \$524,334 and \$562,292 at June 30, 2022 and 2021, respectively.
+The balances in accrued and unused vacation and other payroll liabilities totaled \$556,623 and \$524,334 at June 30, 2023 and 2022, respectively.

 Functional expenses

 The costs of providing program and other activities have been summarized on a functional basis in the consolidated statements of activities and changes in net assets and functional expenses.
 Accordingly, certain costs have been allocated among program, management and general, and fundraising.
 Such allocations are determined by management on an equitable basis.
 The expenses that are allocated include the following: